kaikalii/kin/readme.md

 ## Control Flow

-Noot has only 2 control-flow operators, `or` and `and`, which also function as comparison operators.
+Kin has only 2 control-flow operators, `or` and `and`, which also function as comparison operators.

-Each Noot value has a "truthiness".
+Each Kin value has a "truthiness".
 For the purposes of control flow, `nil`, `false`, and all error values are considered false.
 All other values are considered true.

 `and` binds tighter than `or`.